StrikeVaults/FalconOne/README.md

-# FalconOne (v.0.1)
+# FalconOne (v.0.1) - Lite

-FalconOne is an Open Source solution deployed and updated on daily basis to help prevent terror and crime.
+FalconOne Lite is an Open Source solution deployed and updated on daily basis to help prevent terror and crime.
-By using advanced tools, functions and stealth strategies, FalconOne's community is focused on making a friendly and fast solution for effective results.
+By using advanced tools, functions and stealth strategies, FalconOne Lite community is focused on making a friendly and fast solution for effective results.

+For more information about the FalconOne Pro, please send an email to the Team at prochan@strikevaults.com.

 GENERAL NOTICE:

-FalconOne is deployed for ethical and educational purposes only.
+FalconOne Lite is deployed for ethical and educational purposes only.
 [Users Should READ the Terms before starting the installation process.](#8-user-Terms)

 ## Contents